cypress-io/cypress/npm/react/README.md

 See [Recipes](./docs/recipes.md) for more examples.

-2. You can specify a glom to locate component spec files.
+2. You can specify a glob to locate component spec files.
 For example, to have them located in `src` folder use:

 ```json
 {